Amses93/KmpIntegration/README.md

-🛠️ Setup Instructions
+🛠️ iOS:

 📦 Sync Gradle Open the shared-lib directory in Android Studio.
-This will automatically sync the Gradle build and generate the required artifacts.
+This will automatically trigger a Gradle sync.

-🍎 Install iOS Dependencies Navigate to the KmpIntegrationIOS directory and run:
+🍎 Run `pod install` in the KmpIntegrationIOS directory.

-'pod install'
 This links the shared Kotlin module to the iOS project via CocoaPods.

+🛠️ Android: just open the project in Android Studio and hit Run ▶️ — you're good to go!